 As the cases reveal, the mere desire to have one's dispute heard in a separate proceeding is not in and of itself the kind of proof sufficient to prevent consolidation.
 Vigo S.S.
 Corp. v.
-Marship Corp. of Monrovia, 26 N.Y.2d 157, 162, 257 N.E.2d 624, 626, 309 N.Y.S.2d 165, 168 (1970), remittitur den.
-27 N.Y.2d 535, 261 N.E.2d 112, 312 N.Y.S.2d 1003, cert. den.
-400 U.S. 819, 27 L.Ed.
-46, 91 S.Ct.
-36 (197); see also III Macneil Treatise § 33.3.2 (citing cases in which consolidation was ordered despite allegations that arbitrators might be confused because of the increased complexity of consolidated arbitration or that consolidation would impose additional economic burdens on the party opposing it).
+Marship Corp. of Monrovia, 26 N.Y.2d 157, 162, 257 N.E.2d 624, 626, 309 N.Y.S.2d 165, 168 (1970), remittitur denied 27 N.Y.2d 535, 261 N.E.2d 112, 312 N.Y.S.2d 1003, cert. denied 400 U.S. 819 (1970); see also III MACNEIL TREATISE § 33.3.2 (citing cases in which consolidation was ordered despite allegations that arbitrators might be confused because of the increased complexity of consolidated arbitration or that consolidation would impose additional economic burdens on the party opposing it).

-- 4. The language in Section 10(a)(1) regarding "separate agreement to arbitrate" and "separate arbitration proceedings" are intended to cover arbitration among both principals and third-party beneficiaries of either the same agreement to arbitrate or separate agreements, such as guarantees, which incorporate by reference the arbitration provisions in the underlying contract.
+4. The language in Section 10(a)(1) regarding "separate agreement to arbitrate" and "separate arbitration proceedings" are intended to cover arbitration among both principals and third-party beneficiaries of either the same agreement to arbitrate or separate agreements, such as guarantees, which incorporate by reference the arbitration provisions in the underlying contract.
 See, e.g., Compania Espanola de Petroleos v.
 Nereus Shipping Co., 527 F.2d 966 (2d Cir.
 1975), cert. denied, 426 U.S. 936 (1976); but see United Kingdom v.
 Boeing Co., 988 F.2d 68 (2d Cir.
+1993).

-1993). - 5.
-A party cannot appeal a lower court decision of an order granting or denying consolidation under Section 28, Appeals, because the policy behind Section 28(a)(1) and (2) is not to allow appeals of orders that result in delaying arbitration.
-Whether consolidation is ordered or denied, the arbitrations likely will continue either separately or in a consolidated proceeding and to allow appeals would delay the arbitration process.
+5. A party cannot appeal a lower court decision of an order granting or denying consolidation under section 28, regarding appeals, because the policy behind section 28(a)(1) and (2) is not to allow appeals of orders that result in delaying arbitration.
+Whether consolidation is ordered or denied, the arbitrations likely will continue--either separately or in a consolidated proceeding--and to allow appeals would delay the arbitration process.